Clover woman accused of abusing elderly mom after wary police listen outside home

 Huddleston remains in the York County jail without bond.

-Victims advocates were notified and other family members and neighbors were called and agreed to help care for the mother.
+Victims advocates were notified and other family members and neighbors agreed to help care for the mother.

 Comments